EvilSourcerer/toggle-switch/README.md

 ## How to Use

-To download to custom control,
+To download to custom control, navigate to the following path :
 ```
-navigate the repository to toggle-switch/ToggleSlider/bin/Debug/ToggleSlider.dll
+toggle-switch/ToggleSlider/bin/Debug/ToggleSlider.dll
 ```
 Click "View Raw", and the dll file will automatically download.